Benny Kejansi

-Benny Kejansi (born December 16, 1973) is a retired Surinamese footballer who played as a forward for Inter Moengotapoe in the Hoofdklasse, and for the Suriname national team.
+Benny Kejansi (born 16 December 1973) is a Surinamese retired footballer who played as a forward for Inter Moengotapoe in the Hoofdklasse, and for the Suriname national team.

 Club career

 Kejansi began his career in the SVB Hoofdklasse.
 He played for Inter Moengotapoe in Moengo finishing his second season as the league's joint top goalscorer together with Ifenildo Vlijter (of House of Billiards) finishing with 24 goals each.

 International career

 Kejansi has played for the Suriname national team having made his debut on 31 March 1996 in a 1–0 loss to Jamaica. he has made 13 official appearances in qualifying campaigns for the FIFA World Cup, CONCACAF Gold Cup and the Caribbean Cup.